Z_c -like spectra from QCD Laplace sum rules at NLO: Abstract

 \section{Abstract}

-We present a global analysis of the observed $Z_c,~Z_{cs}$ and future $Z_{css}$-like spectra using the inverse Laplace transform [Laplace Sum Rule (LSR)] version of QCD spectral sum rules (QSSR) within stability criteria.
+We present a global analysis of the observed $Z_c,~Z_{cs}$ and future $Z_{css}$-like spectra using (inverse) Laplace Sum Rule (LSR) within stability criteria.
 Integrated compact QCD expressions of the LO spectral functions up to dimension-six condensates are given.
 Next-to-Leading Order (NLO) factorized perturbative contributions are included.
 We re-emphasize the importance to include PT radiative corrections (though numerically small) for heavy quark sum rules in order to justify the (ad hoc) definition and value of the heavy quark mass used frequently at LO in the literature.
-We also demonstrate that, contrary to a na\"\i ve qualitative $1/N_c$ counting, the two-meson scattering contributions to the four-quark spectral functions are numerically negligible confirming the reliability of the LSR predictions.
+We also demonstrate that, contrary to a qualitative large $N_c$-counting, the two-meson scattering contributions to the four-quark spectral functions are numerically negligible confirming the reliability of the LSR predictions.
 Our results are summarized in Tables\,\ref{tab:res} to \ref{tab:lsr-rad}.
 The $Z_{c}(3900)$ and $Z_{cs}(3983)$ spectra are well reproduced by the ${\cal T}_c(3900)$ and ${\cal T}_{cs}(3973)$ {\it tetramoles} (superposition of quasi-degenerated molecules and tetraquark states having the same quantum numbers and with almost equal couplings to the currents).
 The $Z_{c}$(4025) or $Z_{c}$(4040) state can be fitted with the $D^*_0D_1$ molecule having a mass 4023(130) MeV while the $Z_{cs}$ bump around 4.1 GeV can be likely due to the $D^*_{s0}D_1\oplus D^*_{0}D_{s1}$ molecules.
-The $Z_c(4430)$ can be a radial excitation of the $Z_{c}(3900)$ weakly coupled to the current, while all strongly coupled ones are in the region $(5634\sim 6527)$ MeV.
+The $Z_c(4430)$ could be a radial excitation of the $Z_{c}(3900)$ weakly coupled to the current, while all strongly coupled ones are in the region $(5634\sim 6527)$ MeV.
 The double strange {\it tetramole} state ${\cal T}_{css}$ which one may identify with the future $Z_{css}$ is predicted to be at 4064(46) MeV.
 It is remarkable to notice the regular mass-spliitings of the tetramoles due to $SU(3)$ breakings\,: $ M_{{\cal T}_{cs}}-M_{{\cal T}_c}\approx M_{{\cal T}_{css}}-M_{{\cal T}_{cs}}\simeq (73\sim 91)$\,MeV.